 - 5 Big Takeaways — exactly what it sounds like, and the basis for the wildly-popular reddit post

 - reddit post

 - Worksheet template — start your own 90 Strangers In 30 Days experiment today!
 COMING SOON

 Also, the following summer I did a similar experiment called 90 Compliments In 30 Days which you can check find here (along with all my other writing).

-If you would like to be notified when the course launches, send me an email here.
+If you would like to be notified when the book launches, send me an email here.